galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 # Introduction
 {:.no_toc}

 Water stress is the main limiting factor faced by agricultural productivity and crop geographical distribution, and its consequences are increasing due to climate change ({% cite Fbregas2018 %}).
-The physiological effects of water stress on plant organisms (such as damage to antioxidant systems, decreased chlorophyll contents, negatively affect photosynthetic activity) leads to significant losses in crop yields.
+The physiological effects of water stress on plant organisms (such as damage to antioxidant systems, decreased chlorophyll contents) leads to significant losses in crop yields.
 Understanding the mechanisms involved in the response to drought stress is a prerequisite for reducing their associated adverse effects.

-As sessile organisms, the survival of plant organisms under adverse environmental conditions depends, to a large extent, on their ability to perceive stress stimuli and respond appropriately to counteract the potentially damaging effects.
-Coordination of phytohormones and reactive oxygen species are considered a key element for enhancing stress resistance, allowing fine-tuning of gene expression in response to environmental changes.
+As sessile organisms, the survival of plants under adverse environmental conditions depends, to a large extent, on their ability to perceive stress stimuli and respond appropriately to counteract the potentially damaging effects.
+Coordination of phytohormones and reactive oxygen species are considered a key element for enhancing stress resistance, allowing fine-tuning of gene expression in response to environmental changes ({% cite PlanasRiverola2019 %}, {% cite Ivashuta2011 %}).
 These molecules constitute complex signalling networks, endowing with the ability to respond to a variable natural environment.

 Brassinosteroids (BRs) are a group of plant steroid hormones essential for plant growth and development, as well as for controlling abiotic and biotic stress.
 Structurally, BRs are polyhydroxylated sterol derivatives with close similarity to animal hormones.
 This group of phytohormones is comprised of around 60 different compounds, of which brassinolide (BL), 24-epibrassinolide (EBR), and 28-homobrassinolide (HBR) are considered the most bioactive.